continuous-quality-dev/proto-plugins/docs/DANGER_README.md

 Files are automatically categorized and color-coded:

-- **🔧 Utility Files** (blue): `utils.ts`, `types.ts` - Core utilities and type definitions
+- **🔧 Utility Files** (blue): `utils.ts`, `types.ts` - Core utilities and types
-- **⚙️ Generator Files** (purple): Files containing "generate" - Plugin generation scripts
+- **⚙️ Generator Files** (purple): Files containing "generate" - Plugin generation
-- **🧪 Test Files** (orange): Files containing "test" - Testing and validation scripts
+- **🧪 Test Files** (orange): Files containing "test" - Testing and validation
 - **📁 Type Files** (green): Other TypeScript files

 ## Usage

 ### Automatic PR Analysis

-Danger.js runs automatically on every pull request that modifies TypeScript files in `src/`.
+Danger.js runs automatically on every pull request that modifies TypeScript files.
 The generated diagram and analysis will be posted as a comment on the PR.

 ### Manual Generation